wanghaisheng/UltraDict/readme.md

 `shared_lock`: When writing to the same dict at the same time from multiple, independent processes, they need a shared lock to synchronize and not overwrite each other's changes.
 Shared locks are slow.
 They rely on the [atomics](https://github.com/doodspav/atomics) package for atomic locks.
-By default, UltraDict will use a multiprocessing.RLock() instead which works well in fork context and is much faster.
+By default, i18n_json will use a multiprocessing.RLock() instead which works well in fork context and is much faster.

 (Also see the section [Locking](#locking) below!)